danielholm/ha-kimai/README.md

 when only IDs come back, names are resolved against the project and activity lists.

-If `sensor.kimai_status` shows a number instead of a name, or stays idle while Kimai is clearly running something, that is the place to look.
+If the status sensor shows a number instead of a name, or stays idle while Kimai is clearly running something, that is the place to look.
 The entity's attributes in Developer Tools will show what actually came back.

 ## Known limitations

-- **Entity names are in Swedish**, so entity IDs are too.
-Fixing this properly means moving to `_attr_translation_key` with entity translations.
-Contributions welcome; it is on the list.
 - The select entity's choice is local to Home Assistant and resets on restart, falling back to the first option. `RestoreEntity` would fix it.
 - Kimai 1.x is not supported — it used a different auth scheme (`X-AUTH-USER`/`X-AUTH-TOKEN`).
 - Only the first active timesheet is shown if Kimai is configured to allow several at once.
+- Upgrading from a version before entity translations were added: existing entities keep their original IDs, since the entity registry matches on `unique_id`.
+Only the displayed names change.

 ## Development